Extension of the ratio method to proton-rich nuclei: Extension of the ratio method to a B projectile

 Although it produces a larger breakup cross section than C for $\theta\lesssim 8^\circ$, which would thus be easier to measure, the Ni target does not seem the optimal choice for a measurement of the ratio for $^8$B because the ratio it produces cannot be directly related to the REB prediction.
 At least for this nucleus, it seems that light targets should be favored in an experimental use of the ratio method.

 To conclude this first series of tests of the ratio method extended to proton-halo nuclei, let us compare the ratios obtained with the three different targets with one another.
 This is done in Fig.~\ref{f4}, where we have plotted the breakup angular distributions computed at $E=125$~keV expressed in b/MeV~sr (dashed lines) and the summed cross sections displayed as the ratio to Rutherford (dotted lines) together with their ratio (given in MeV$^{-1}$ but multiplied by 10 for readibility; solid lines) for the C (red lines), Ni (green lines), and Pb (blue lines) targets as a function of the momentum transfer $Q$ [see \Eq{eq:Q}].
-We observe that all three ratios are similar, even though the processes involved in the three collisions are very different.
-This confirms that, as observed for neutron-halo nuclei, the ratio method removes most of the dependence on the reaction mechanism, which shows that it can be extended to the study of one-proton halo nuclei.
-However, due to the presence of the $p$-$T$ Coulomb interaction, a direct comparison of experimental data to the REB form factor (thick grey line) should be performed on light targets.
+We observe that even though the processes involved in the three collisions are very different and, accordingly, that the summed and breakup cross sections exhibit very different behaviours, all three ratios are pretty similar to one another.
+This confirms that, as observed for neutron-halo nuclei, the ratio method removes most of the dependence on the reaction mechanism.
+However, there remains a target dependence more significant than for neutron-halo nuclei \cite{capel2011, capel2013,colomer2016}.
+Due to the presence of the $p$-$T$ Coulomb interaction, the experimental application of the ratio method in its original idea should be preferentially made on light targets.
 On heavier targets, measurements should be compared to fully dynamical calculations, which, like the DEA, properly include $V_{pT}$, or to an extension of the REB, which is currently under development to include a perturbative estimate of $V_{pT}$ \cite{Johnson-private}.